rasmus0201/planningpoker/README.md

 # Planning Poker
-This project is made with a Vue3 frontend and a NodeJS Adonis backend with Socket.io.
+This project is made with a Vue3 frontend and a PHP Laravel backend with Pusher.com.

 For setup & installation:
 - See [backend readme](/backend/)